Jubatian/rrpge-spec/specs/inputdev.rst

 ------------------------------------------------------------------------------

-The RRPGE system is capable to use the following types of input devices:
+The RRPGE system supports the following types of input devices:

-- Pointing devices.
-Two major types are supported: Mice or similar devices which require an on-screen cursor for feeding back position information to the user and typically have multiple buttons, and Touch devices which operate on the concept of the user interacting with the display itself or a surface representing the display, not always requiring an on-screen cursor but typically having only a single press information ("button").
+- 0x0: Pointing device.
+Typically a mouse.
+These devices provide a single position information which the application should indicate with a cursor, two (or more) buttons, and optionally a scroll wheel.

+- 0x1: Touch device.
+Somewhat similar to pointing devices.
+No cursor is required.
+If a touch device is present, it may indicate that it is the preferred form of input, see the description of this device type.

-- Digital gamepads.
-These typically provide four buttons for directions, and typically four or more additional buttons.
+- 0x2: Digital gamepad.
+These provide four buttons for directions, and typically three or more additional buttons.
 They have no capability for producing analog inputs.
-The host may use a physical keyboard to simulate one, however on a keyboardless device it may be difficult to emulate.
+The host may use a physical keyboard to simulate one.

-- Analog joysticks.
+- 0x3: Analog joystick.
 A generic analog device usually meant to be used for flight simulators and similar applications.

-- Text input.
+- 0x4: Text input.
 This device is meant to provide a stream of characters and optionally control codes, not necessarily from a physical keyboard.

-- Keyboards.
+- 0x5: Keyboard.
 The keyboard is supported for those situations where the text input feature is not adequate since the application's requirement is rather a larger set of buttons in a deterministic layout.

-Multiple devices, combinations
+A physical RRPGE system may relaized in the following forms:

+- Microcomputer.
+This provides a keyboard (see the keyboard device for its layout), which also represents a single digital gamepad or a text input device.
+Applications targeting this may expect these being present.
+If digital gampads are connected to this machine, the first of these would (normally) share identifier with the keyboard, mapping to the CTRL (primary action button), ALT (secondary action button), ESC (menu button) and the directional keys.
+A pointing device (mouse) is optional.

+- Handheld console.
+This form only provides a digital gamepad.

+In addition, RRPGE may be realized by emulation over a mobile phone or tablet which only provides a touch device.
+A text input device should only be provided unless it is realized as an on-screen keyboard which would obscure the RRPGE system's display (it may still be provided if the display is shrunk this case, so remains entirely visible).

+Supporting the Request device kernel call
 ------------------------------------------------------------------------------

-While the most simple applications may work well with a single type of input device, some may find it beneficial to work with multiple devices either for easing the use (such as by a keyboard and a mouse), or for providing better support for a wider number of devices (such as supporting both mice and touch devices).

-When multiple devices are present, the host may decide to provide multiple logical presentations for a single physical device.
-This condition can be detected using the 0x0410 "Get device properties" kernel call, on bits 0-4 of the return value.
-If a valid target device is provided here, it indicates that device representing better the actual physical device.

-This feature may be used to provide very different abstractions to the same physical device facilitating the use from applications.
-A typical example would be a text input device and a keyboard, both supported by a physical keyboard.

-Hotplug support
+The "0x10: Request device" kernel call binds physical devices seen by the kernel to IDs expected by the application.
+The application must only receive events from devices it requested.

+The application can only request devices by their type, it is up to the kernel or host to decide which device should it provide upon a call.
+As a general rule, a single device must never appear under two identifiers for the application, that is, for example if the application requests a keyboard, then a digital gamepad, the latter can not be provided using the keyboard (that is, it must be a physical gamepad, or maybe another keyboard if a second happens to be attached to the machine).

+Devices should be provided in a consistent manner, that is if two devices of the same type (or capable to service the given type) are present, they should always be provided to the application in the same order.

+The following special situations should be considered:

+- If a keyboard is present, it should be the first device to select when serving requests for Digital gamepad, Text input and Keyboard devices.
+Note that if a physical gamepad is also present, it will also be used for input by the next condition.

+- If a keyboard is present and at least one physical gamepad, by default the physical gamepad should be part of the keyboard (as the Microcomputer form described in the "Input device type summary" defined).

+- If only one physical gamepad is present, and the application requests both a keyboard and a digital gampead (or two digital gamepads), it should be detached from the keyboard to be able to serve such a request (typically may be used for two player games).
+This detachment should only persist until the combination requiring it is dropped by the application (by appropriate Drop Device calls).

+- If more than one text input capable devices are present, they should map to a single text input device by default.

+- If more than one pointing devices are present, they should map to a single pointing device by default (usually this behaviour is expected on most contemporary personal computers).

+- If a touch device is present, and it is not explicitly requested by the application, it should operate as a pointing device (providing events for the single pointing device as described above).

+As a general rule unless more than one of a given device type is requested by the application, all suitable physical devices may provide events for the bound indentifier.
+Implementing in this manner offers a more pleasant user experience since any physical device may be used for control without the need for additional configuration.

+Emulation on touch oriented devices
 ------------------------------------------------------------------------------

-Devices may be plugged in and out in an RRPGE application's lifetime (especially indirectly through an application state save and later reload).
-The system is capable to support this adequately, even without the awareness of the application.

-When the 0x10 "Get device properties" kernel call is called, the kernel also populates the appropriate field in the application state (see "state.rst") with the return value.
-This indicates the type of the device at the given device ID (or the fact that the device is absent).
-The 0x0411 "Drop device" kernel call may be used to drop out devices from this state indicating they are no longer used.

-When an used device is removed, the application might still be expecting it to function.
-A removed device however returns complete inactivity (just as a nonexistent device does) which is the intended behavior.

-Host side
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When a device is plugged in, the host should normally check the application state (0x070 - 0x07F in the state), to see if there is a device ID where the application expects no device, and add the new device there.
-If the host is capable to identify that the device added matches (at least by type) one previously removed, it may reuse the device ID.

-When restoring a state, the host should repopulate the device ID's by simple type matching (as it has no information on the application's previous device layout).

-If during adding devices, the device ID's are exhausted, the host should restrain from adding new devices until a device ID frees up naturally (the application polls with the 0x0410 "Get device properties" kernel call, so earlier removed devices may be dropped out).

-To always utilize the devices the best way even across state saves and loads, the host should allocate the device ID's incrementally, with the "best" devices first as far as possible.

-Application side
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If an application needs an input device of a particular type, it should use the device with the lowest ID which matches (it should be the best).

-To make an application hotplug aware, it simply needs to call the 0x10 "Get device properties" kernel call regularly for the devices it uses.
-This way it can detect the absence of a previously used device, and may act accordingly.

-It is not strictly required, but beneficial to also call the 0x0411 "Drop device" kernel call on any device the application does not want to use.
-By this the host can get a more exact image on what the application actually uses, so may manage the devices better especially across state saves and reloads.
+The RRPGE system may be emulated over mobile (smart) phones or tablets, which are touch oriented devices without a keyboard.
+Normally these devices should only provide a touch device for input (and optionally a text input device unless it would be provided by an on-screen keyboard obscuring the RRPGE system's display).

+Applications which aim to support such hosts in addition to the more conventional targets with at least digital gamepads (optionally as part of a keyboard) present should try to allocate a digital gamepad first.
+This request should fail on a touch oriented device.
+Then the allocation of a touch device should succeed, and the application may go on.

+Note that requesting a keyboard is not adequate if the application would normally require only a digital gamepad: a handheld console may not have one.
+Requesting a pointing device is neither adequate since the touch device would normally operate as one.
+Requesting a touch device right away should neither be done as some conventional systems with keyboards and mice might have a touch capable display while their user usually might rather prefer not using that.

+Applications which aim to be touch-centric should attempt to request a touch device right away, only falling back to other devices if none is present.

+An application which aims to support a minimal pointing or touch device oriented interface should request a touch device, which if fails, should fall back to requesting a pointing device (this path indicating it requires a cursor).
+Then it may use the events of the device like a single button mouse, only using X and Y location updates to draw the cursor (if necessary).

+An application only requiring a single button should attempt to request both a pointing device and a digital gamepad, accepting presses and releases with button ID of 1 from each.
+This way the application would respond proper to touches (providing pointing device input), mouse presses and digital gamepad or keyboard buttons.